paymennt/docs/community/6-online-payment/4-multicurrency-payments.md

 sidebar_label: Multicurrency Payments
 ---

-Paymennt offers the flexibility to accept payments in currencies other than your account's settlement currency through Multi-Currency Processing.
+**Paymennt** offers the flexibility to accept payments in currencies other than your account's settlement currency through Multi-Currency Processing.
 This allows you to display prices in your customer's native currency, reducing conversion costs and simplifying payments.

 Supported currencies include AED, USD, GBP, EUR, and all GCC currencies.

 :::note Before You Start

-Remember to check if your plan includes multi-currency processing
+Remember to check if your plan includes multi-currency processing.

 :::